NapsterInBlue/MoviesMetricsMusings/README.md

 # MoviesMetricsMusings
 So the blog itself is looking at [another repo](https://github.com/NapsterInBlue/napsterinblue.github.io), and rendering it directly.
-This repository contains all of the course code to populate *that repository*.
+This repository contains all of the course code to populate *that repository*. **I've personally edited the code there a whopping 0 times.**

 In hindsight, I don't think this is different enough from [the blog that I used to structure it off of](https://github.com/jakevdp/jakevdp.github.io-source#building-the-blog) to merit copying over forking.